Wednesday, 15 July 2015

 Sometimes I think I'm way too honest though, as I do find it difficult to give the 'fine' answer, which I know is what most people would like to hear.
 For the most part, my answer of late has been 'up and down', which does actually describe the life of a PDA family pretty well.

-Life is unpredictable; we lurch from a weekend where Sasha refuses to leave the house (no, we can't make her) to one where we manage to achieve an almost 'normal' happy family outing - albeit punctuated with regular stage whispers of 'I want to go home now'.
+Life is unpredictable; we lurch from a weekend where Sasha refuses to leave the house (no, we can't make her) to one where we manage to achieve an almost 'normal' happy family outing - albeit punctuated with regular stage whispers (well, more like loud statements to be honest) of 'I want to go home now'.
 I look back on the family photo albums and appreciate that we have been able to achieve so much more with Sasha than I sometimes thought possible - but none of it has been easy.
 None of it is easy in the same way that it is easy for us to take our eldest daughter wherever we want to go, whenever we choose to go.
 There's always more thought, more planning, alternative choices (Plans B, C and even X) and the knowledge that it just might not happen.

 It sounds crazy.
 I know.
 It feels crazy.
 As was once pointed out to me 'but you are the adults, you should be in control'.
 Some days it feels like we are not; Sasha holds all the cards.
 We retain the control by forward planning and managing life as much as we are able.
 We do this at the same time as trying to bring our eldest girl up in a way that we'd always envisaged for both our girls - boundaries, rules, routine, rewards.
 Standard stuff.
 There's nothing much standard about PDA.